harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/primary-color-filters_prototype-01.gif" class="" alt="Prototype 1 and prototype 2">
-  <p class="text-small italic text-center">Prototype 1 (left) showed the same UI as the existing experience.
+  <p class="body-caption text-center">Prototype 1 (left) showed the same UI as the existing experience.
 Prototype 2 (right) showed a dropdown of color options.</p>
 </div>

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/primary-color-filters_prototype-02.gif" class="" alt="Prototype 3 and prototype 4">
-  <p class="text-small italic text-center">Prototype 3 (left) showed the cluster concept.
+  <p class="body-caption text-center">Prototype 3 (left) showed the cluster concept.
 Prototype 4 (right) showed the color families concept.</p>
 </div>

 - Hypothesis 1: Customers want to see every single shade that Primary offers, and the existing color filter UI allows them to do so in the easiest way possible.
 It seemed worth testing the existing UI to validate that adding more colors will, in fact, be a less-than-ideal experience.